HasanTarik-REC/Note-Collections/Third Year/Odd Semester/System Analysis and Design/System Development Life Cycle.md

   - Competition

 ### **<br/>Protyping**
 An alternative to this "paralysis by analysis" is an advanced technique called prototyping.
 Prototyping recognizes problems of cognitive style and uses advanced computer technology.
-It advocates building a simple system through trial and error and refining it through an iterative process.<br/><br/>
+It advocates building a simple system through trial and error and refining it through an iterative process.<br/>
-The basic steps are-
+<br/>The basic steps are-
   - Identify the user's information and operating requirements.
   - Develop a working prototype that focuses on only the most important functions, using a basic database.
   - Allow the user to use the prototype, discuss requested changes, and implement the most important changes.
   - Repeat the next version of the prototype with further changes.
-In corporated until the system fully meets user requirements.
+In corporate until the system fully meets user requirements.